JacopoKahl/gtm-snippets/README.md

 # gtm-snippets
-Some scripts to put inside GTM
+Some scripts to put inside GTM for WP